 Idaeon is one classical salon-style class that provides 2.5 high school credits.

 Pronounced “ee-DAY-un,” the name comes from a portmanteau of the two Latin words "idea" and "aeon."
-Together, this class title describes what it is we ultimately do: seek to understand the great ideas that span time.
+Together, this class title describes what it is we ultimately do: better understand the great ideas that span time.

 Why Humanities?